scott-ftf/entropy_eth_keygen/README.md

 # Entropy keygen

-Expermintal for testing entropy sources.
+For experimenting with entropy sources.
 Can also be used online (or offline) to generate ethereum addresses.
-Shannon entropy calculations may not be useful or applied correctly in this case for evaluating randomness

 Optionaly uses <a href="https://api.random.org/">api.random.org</a> as an entropy source, which requires a free api key